AlicenJoyHenning/AlicenJoyHenning/README.md

 <br>

 <p align="center">
-  <i>My name is Alicen and I love exploring biological data & making pretty plots</i>
+  <i>My name is Alicen and I love exploring biological data & making plots</i>
   <br>
   <br>
   I'm currently in the bioinformatics department at <b>Stellenbosch University</b> as a member of the <i>TB Host Genetics</i>